mapbox/osmpbf-tutorial/README.md

 ![](./i/bytes_2172.gif)

-Sadly, no `x0a`, but we knew this was going to happen.
+Sadly, our first byte isn't `x0a`, but we knew this was going to happen.
 The next fieldwire byte of PrimitiveBlock *can't* be `x0a` because we've already parsed the only field with a number of one in this message type.

 Don't worry, though, just remember how we've decoded all our other fieldwire bytes.